 Participation Requirements

-The participation requirements refer to the different types of blockchain networks present within the web3 stack.
-The decentralized platform of the web3 stack primarily consists of two infrastructure types:
+The participation requirements refer to the different types of blockchain networks in the web3 stack.
+The decentralized platform of the web stack examples primarily consists of two infrastructure types:

-- Public/Permissionless Blockchain: These are open networks that allow anyone to participate without restrictions.
+• Public/Permissionless Blockchain: These open networks allow anyone to participate without restrictions.

 Virtual Machines